ewust/nios2-sim/README.md

 ### Developing
 ---

-Each exercise is taken from the `exercises` dictionary in app.py (TODO: put somewhere more sane).
+Each exercise is taken from the `exercises` directory.
+Each file only needs to `from exercises import *` and can add an exercise with the `Exercises.addExercise(eid, params)` interface.
 Each exercise has an ID (eid) which is the key in the dictionary (e.g. `list-sum`).
 This key is used in the URL for the exercise (e.g. /nios2/examples/list-sum).

-The values in the exercises dictionary are themselves a dictionary of:
+The values in the params dictionary are:
 - `public`: set True if the exercise should be listed in the index
 - `diff`: Difficulty of the problem (e.g. easy, medium, hard)
 - `title`: The name of the exercise